 The silo door is open, and covered with glass so you can look in and see the missile.
 It’s like something out of a movie; you expect Jack Bauer to show up at any moment.

 A retired Air Force officer who worked on the Looking Glass flights and elsewhere in the Minuteman program was on hand when I arrived to give an informative and entertaining talk and answer questions.
-The silo sites were unmanned, but had motion detectors and other security measures, and apparently the Air Force security people spent a lot of time rushing out to silos in response to alarms, and shooing away the rabbits or birds that had triggered the sensors.
+The silo sites were unmanned, but had motion detectors and other security measures, and apparently the Air Force security people spent a lot of time rushing out to silos and shooing away the rabbits or birds that had triggered the sensors.
 There was never any enemy action at these sites, but they still had to come out in an armored vehicle (one of which is on display here) loaded for bear.

 These sites were all run out of Ellsworth Air Force Base, and after leaving Delta-09, this is my next stop.
 Ellsworth, just outside Rapid City, is home to a B-1B bomber squadron.
 These planes can launch from here to carry out bombing missions in Afghanistan, and have done so, a demonstration of the projection of military power that is quite awe-inspiring: flight crews can carry out combat missions in Asia and then come home when they’re finished.
 (They normally operate from a forward base, though.)